SD-2023-CS10/Project-Version-0/UI/README.md

 ## Settings Page

 ### Profile
-This page displays the current information associated with their account including their Name, email, client, date, and baa.
+This page displays the current information associated with their account including their Name, client, date, and baa.
 This information is unable to be edited by anyone other than a Medcurity representative or developer.

 ### Accessibility
 In Development